Treating advanced ovarian cancer

 - Vomiting large amounts

 You may want to talk over having this operation with your close family and friends as well as your doctor and nurse.
 No one can say how much you will benefit from it beforehand.
 The operation may help you feel better for a time, but the cancer may come back to block the bowel again.
-It is likely to be quite a big operation just when you are feeling very low.
+It is likely to be quite a big operation when you may already be feeling very low.

 If surgery is not an option, doctors can use a drug called octreotide to treat a blocked bowel.
 It can control the symptoms for a time.
 Octreotide works by reducing the amount of fluid produced in your stomach and digestive system.